Local Government (Disqualification) Act 2022

 Overview

-This bill amends existing laws to disqualify individuals from holding certain local government positions in England if they are subject to sexual offences notification requirements or relevant sexual harm prevention orders.
+This bill amends existing laws to disqualify individuals from holding certain local government positions in England if they are subject to relevant notification requirements for sexual offences or have been issued with a relevant sexual harm prevention order.
 The changes apply to members of local authorities, combined authority mayors, and the Mayor of London and London Assembly members.

 Description